 Like most bite-related issues, crossbite is quite common and treatable for people of all ages.
 While having a crossbite may not pose any serious risks to your health, it can lead to other dental complications in the future, and may keep you from feeling fully comfortable with your smile.

 There are a variety of crossbite treatment options out there, but the right one for you will depend primarily on the severity of the condition and its underlying cause.
-In this guide, we’ll discuss what crossbite is, what causes it, and the most effective and affordable ways to correct it.
+In this guide, we’ll discuss what crossbite is, what causes it, and the different ways to correct it.

 Table of Contents